-Pratik Pramanik is currently a Designer and Developer for Social Print Studio & is working with an extremely bright team to create the Foundation for Learning Equality, creators of the KA Lite education platform.
-He previously contracted for Lybba, a not-for-profit design company associated with Wondros, started by former Cooper Design VP David Fore and filmmaker Jesse Dylan.
+Pratik Pramanik is currently a front-end developer and lead designer (UX/visual) for Boutiika.
+He was a designer/developer at Social Print Studio working on Prinstagram, Print Studio, DBLCAM and more.
+He previously worked for Lybba/Wondros, a not-for-profit design company started by former Cooper Design VP David Fore and filmmaker Jesse Dylan.
+His primary responsibility there was the C3N Project.

 He received a Bachelors in Science at UCSD for Cognitive Science with a specialization in Human Computer Interaction.
 During his college tenure, he was the founder and editor-in-chief of COGSNEWS and served as Academic and Professional Chair for the CSSA (Cognitive Science Student Association).